 animals found under ledges at 5-14 m (16-52 ft) in exposed to highly

 exposed rocky areas (although it may be more common on Oahu).

 Big Island, Oahu, Kauai and Niihau.

-species is illustrated in Bertsch and Johnson, 1981 as an
+Taxonomic notes: It is illustrated in Bertsch and Johnson, 1981 as an

 unidentified aeolid (p.
 103, top photo).
 It was first recorded in